auroris/City-of-Heroes-Account-Portal/README.md

 * Download and extract this repository's files into `C:\xampp\htdocs`.

-* Open the command line, navigate to the root directory of this website and run `php composer.phar -install`.
+* Open the command line, navigate to the root directory of this website and run `php composer.phar install`.
 This will download required library files.

 * Finally, open `\src\settings.php` and configure your database credentials, path to dbquery.exe and other settings.